Children's Mental Health Week 2024

-This year’s theme is Let’s Connect and will be running during 6 to 12 February.
-This week is about making connections with others in healthy, rewarding, and meaningful ways.
+This year’s theme is My Voice Matters and will be running during 5 to 11 February.
+This week is about empowering young people to use their voices, share what matters to them, and encourage those around them to hear their voices.
 For more details click here.

 According to Place2Be, around one in six children and young people have a diagnosable mental health problem, which may continue into adulthood.
 50% of adults with lifetime mental health problems first experienced symptoms by the age of 14.

 Like adults, the emotional wellbeing of children and young people is just as important as their physical health.
 Good mental health will allow them to develop the resilience to cope with life’s ups and downs and to grow into well-rounded, healthy adults.